ragon000/bum/README.md

 ```

-## Donate
+## Donate to the creator of bum

-Donations will allow me to spend more time working on `bum`.
+Donations will allow him to spend more time working on `bum`.

 If you like `bum` and want to give back in some way you can donate here: